Pan-STARRS Photometric and Astrometric Calibration: Pan-STARRS 1 Data Analysis

 Chip images are geometrically transformed based on the astrometric solution into a set of pre-defined pixel grids covering the sky, called skycells.
 These transformed images are called the warp images.
 Sets of warps for a given part of the sky and in the same filter may be added together to generate deeper `stack' images.
 PSF-matched difference images are generated from combinations of warps and stacks; the details of the difference images and their calibration are outside of the scope of this article.

-Astronomical objects are detected and characterized in the stacks images.
-The details of the analysis of the sources in the stack images are discussed in \cite{magnier2017b}, but in brief these include PSF photometry, along with a range of measurements driven by the goals of understanding the galaxies in the images.
-Because of the significant mask fraction of the GPC1 focal plane, and the varying image quality both within and between exposures, the effective PSF of the PS1 stack images is highly variable.
+Astronomical objects are detected and characterized in the stack images.
+The details of the analysis of the sources in the stack images are discussed in \cite{magnier2017.analysis}, but in brief these include PSF photometry, along with a range of measurements driven by the goals of understanding the galaxies in the images.
+Because of the significant mask fraction of the GPC1 focal plane, and the varying image quality both within and between exposures, the effective PSF of the PS1 stack images (often including more than 10 input exposures taken in different conditions) is highly variable.
 The PSF varies significantly on scales as small as a few to tens of pixels, making accurate PSF modelling essentially infeasible.
 The PSF photometry of sources in the stack images is thus degraded significantly compared to the quality of the photometry measured for the individual chip images.

-To recover most of the photometric quality of the individual chip images, while also exploiting the depth afforded by the stacks, the PV3 analysis make use of forced photometry on the individual warp images.
+To recover most of the photometric quality of the individual chip images, while also exploiting the depth afforded by the stacks, the PV3 analysis makes use of forced photometry on the individual warp images.
 PSF photometry is measured on the warp images for all sources which are detected in the stack images images.
 The positions determined in the stack images are used in the warp images, but the PSF model is determined for each warp independently based on brighter stars in the warp image.
 The only free parameter for each object is the flux, which may be insignificant or even negative for sources which are near the faint limit of the stack detections.
 When the fluxes from the individual warp images are averaged, a reliable measurement of the faint source flux is determined.
-The details of this analysis are described in detail in Magnier et al \cite{magnier2017b}.
+The details of this analysis are described in detail in \cite{magnier2017.analysis}.

-In this article, we discuss the photometric calibration of the individual exposures, the stacks, and the warp imags.
+The data products from the chip photometry, stack photometry, and forced-warp photometry analysis stages are ingested into the internal calibration database called the Desktop Virtual Observatory, or DVO \citep[see Section~4 in][]{magnier2017.datasystem} and used for photometric and astrometric calibrations.
+In this article, we discuss the photometric calibration of the individual exposures, the stacks, and the warp images.
 We also discuss the astrometric calibration of the individual exposures and the stack images.